firesidetoolkit/firesidetoolkit.github.io/support.md

 Attributes are variables that you create to keep track of what is happening in your game.
 Attributes come in three varieties: Global, Hub, and Player.
 - Global attributes are applied to the game as a whole.
 These are useful for things like keeping track of what round of play the game is currently on.
-- Hub attributes apply to specific hubs, though there is an option to create a variable that applies to all hubs.
+- Hub attributes apply to specific Hubs, though there is an option to create a variable that applies to all Hubs.
 These are useful for things like keeping track of the weather or population of a given area.
 - Player attributes are applied to each player of your game, individually.
 These are useful for things like keeping track of of health of a given player or whether or not they are carrying a specific item.

 ### Creating an Attribute